Dungeon Masters Adventure Log

 Dungeon Masters Adventure Log is an accessory for the Dungeons & Dragons fantasy role-playing game.

 Contents

-Dungeon Masters Adventure Log was a DM's aid containing important tables which were not included on the original Dungeon Masters Screen, plus pages of blank forms to help keep track of characters and events during game sessions.
+Dungeon Masters Adventure Log is a supplement for the Dungeon Master containing important tables which were not included on the original Dungeon Masters Screen, as well as pages of blank forms to help keep track of characters and events as they occur in game sessions.

-The Dungeon Masters Adventure Log contains two formats for record sheets.
-These allow the Dungeon Master to keep track of characters and their special abilities, and for recording the monsters they encounter, treasure they find, their marching order, or anything the DM might need to know at a moment's glance.
-Several abbreviations are given in the front of the book for consistency.
-There are also sections on combat modifiers, surprise, reactions, avoiding encounters, experience point values, and other helpful information.
+The Dungeon Masters Adventure Log uses two different formats for its record sheets.
+The Dungeon Master can use these sheets for keeping track of characters and any special abilities they have, and can also use them to record information they want to access, including what monsters the characters encounter, any treasure they obtain, and what order they march in.
+The front of the book provides abbreviations for help with consistency.
+The book also includes sections detailing such things as modifiers to die rolls in combat, rolls for surprise and reactions, how to avoid encounters, and values for experience point awards.

 Publication history

 Dungeon Masters Adventure Log was edited by Lawrence Schick, with a cover by Erol Otus, and was published by TSR in 1980 as a 52-page book.